dsl-builders/groovy-closure-support/README.md

 }
 ```

-Another approach is to create a Groovy extension which will itself accepts `Closure` and use `ConsumerWithDelegate` or
+Another approach is to create a Groovy extension which will itself accepts `Closure` and use `ConsumerWithDelegate`,
-`FunctionWithDelegate` to wrap closure as `Consumer` or `Function`.
-This approach is preferred as
+`FunctionWithDelegate` or `PredicateWithDelegate` to wrap closure as `Consumer`, `Function` or `Predicate`.
-it gives more options for static compilation hints.
+This approach is preferred as it gives more options for static compilation hints.

 ```java
 class PointExtensions {